moguelor/yii2-resource-image/README.md

 ]
 ```

-If you put `concatTime = true` this for concat the time in the name image resolving the problem with cache and the save name. `image_1485386176.jpg`.
+If you put `concatTime = true` will concat the time in the name image resolving the problem with cache. `image_1485386176.jpg`.

 # Installation